wasp/eureka/README.rst

 Usage
 -----

-The surface area of this module is pretty small, effectively you just need to care about the ``wasp_gateway.EurekaClient`` class and its methods:
+The surface area of this module is pretty small, effectively you just need to care about the ``wasp_eureka.EurekaClient`` class and its methods:

 .. code-block:: python

     import asyncio

-    from wasp_gateway import EurekaClient
+    from wasp_eureka import EurekaClient

     # no spaces or underscores, this needs to be url-friendly
     app_name = 'test-app'